 It’s been one heck of a winter.
 Thanks to drought-busting record snowfall, 2016-17 was one for the books.
-Even as May comes to a close, signs of this epic winter are evident throughout Yosemite Mariposa County and Yosemite National Park.
-Waterfalls are flowing at record levels, so if seeing Horsetail Fall is on your bucket list, there’s never been a better time to check it out.
+Even as summer comes to a close, signs of this epic winter are evident throughout Yosemite Mariposa County and Yosemite National Park.
+Waterfalls are flowing at record levels, so if seeing Vernal Fall is on your bucket list, there’s never been a better time to check it out.

-While at the festival, check out the accommodations in nearby Mariposa, including cabin rentals and Yosemite hotels and motels, then rustle up some grub at local Yosemite restaurants.
+While visiting, check out the accommodations in nearby Mariposa, including cabin rentals and Yosemite hotels and motels, then rustle up some grub at local Yosemite restaurants.

 Welcome spring with a glass of your favorite chardonnay or zin at one of our Yosemite Mariposa wineries.
 Mariposa wineries are particular favorites of visitors and locals alike, with Butterfly Creek Winery near Bootjack and Casto Oaks in Mount Bullion leading the way.